Roboron3042/Cyberpunk-Neon/CSS/discord/README.md

 * Classic version: Download the Discord-Cyberpunk-Neon CSS file (you can click [here](https://raw.githubusercontent.com/Roboron3042/Cyberpunk-Neon/master/CSS/discord/Discord-Cyberpunk-Neon.theme.css) and right-click in the page to "Save As...".
 Then save the .css file in BetterDiscord's theme folder.
 * Transparent version: Download the Discord-Cyberpunk-Neon-Transparent CSS file (you can click [here](https://raw.githubusercontent.com/Roboron3042/Cyberpunk-Neon/master/CSS/discord/Discord-Cyberpunk-Neon-Transparent.theme.css) and right-click in the page to "Save As...".
 Then save the .css file in BetterDiscord's theme folder.
 If you want to change the background, edit the CSS file and change the URL image (instructions inside).

 And don't forget to apply in BetterDiscord Theme Settings!
+This version will update itself everytime you open Discord.

 ### Web browser
 First, install Stylus for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Firefox](https://addons.mozilla.org/es/firefox/addon/styl-us/) if you don't already have it.

-* Classic version: use the [userstyles version](https://userstyles.org/styles/174712/discord-cyberpunk-neon).
+* Classic version: use the [Greasy Fork version](https://greasyfork.org/en/scripts/409172-discord-cyberpunk-neon).
-* Transparent version: use the [userstyles version](https://userstyles.org/styles/176407/discord-cyberpunk-neon-transparent).
+* Transparent version: use the [Greasy Fork version](https://greasyfork.org/en/scripts/409171-discord-cyberpunk-neon-transparent).

 ## Screenshots